Laxatives

 - You will not need to get a doctor's prescription for most laxatives.

-- To help prevent and treat constipation, make sure to eat a high fibre diet, drink lots of water and stay physically active.
+- To help prevent and treat constipation, make sure to eat a high fibre diet, drink lots of water and stay active.

 What are laxatives?